NB-ENTOO/nb-ecommerce/memory-bank/activeContext.md

 - Prepare for deployment

 ## Recent Decisions
+- Memory Bank will serve as the single source of truth for project status and tasks
 - Implemented all major frontend pages using Next.js App Router
 - Used React hooks for state management in components
 - Implemented UI components with Tailwind CSS for styling